-Section 11 of POPI provides for the consent, justification and objection of processing of personal information.
-Processing of information includes the collection, recording or use thereof, the dissemination thereof and the merging or destruction of such personal information.
+A look at some practical implications of POPI on the Real Estate industry dissemination thereof and the merging or destruction of such personal information.
 Personal information may only be processed if the "processing is necessary to carry out actions for the conclusion or performance of a contract to which the data subject is party; for the proper performance of a public law duty by a public body; for pursuing the legitimate interests of the responsible party or of a third party to whom the information is supplied".
 Processing personal information, in addition must, "comply with an obligation imposed by law on the responsible party" and protect the interests of the data subject.